-The CCPC is greatly influenced by the work of the International Competition Network and the European Competition Network, of which it is an active member.
-The CCPC also maintains regular contact with competition authorities in other jurisdictions, in particular the UK Competition and Markets Authority and the European Commission, as well as the antitrust bodies in the United States, regarding cases that are subject to parallel reviews in those jurisdictions that may affect Ireland.
+The CCPC maintains regular contact with competition authorities in other jurisdictions regarding cases that are subject to parallel reviews in those jurisdictions that may affect Ireland.

-However, various protections are contained within the statutory frameworks referred to above.
-Pursuant to the Companies Act, shareholders, directors or creditors of a company have the legal standing to bring an action to the High Court against a company or an officer of a company for failure to remedy a breach of the Companies Act.
-This provision does not discriminate between foreign and domestic shareholders.
-In addition, under Irish law, directors of Irish companies are subject to a range of extensive duties (common law fiduciary duties having been codified in the Companies Act) and can be held personally liable for certain breaches under the Companies Act.
+Various protections are contained within the statutory frameworks referred to above.
+The Companies Act allows shareholders, directors or creditors of a company to bring an action to the High Court against a company or an officer of a company for failure to remedy a breach of the Companies Act.
+Directors of Irish companies are subject to a range of extensive duties and can be held personally liable for certain breaches under the Companies Act.

 The Office of the Director of Corporate Enforcement (ODCE) encourages compliance with the Companies Act and brings to account those who disregard the law.
 The ODCE has investigative and disciplinary powers and can act on complaints from auditors, professional bodies and the public.

 Foreign investors may also be entitled to appeal a decision taken by a regulatory body.
-For example, the Competition Acts 2002–2017 set out the circumstances where a right of appeal exists against a decision taken by the CCPC.
-In addition to a right of appeal, there is a general right25 to a judicial review by the High Court against a decision made by any person or body (usually set up by means of legislation) exercising a public function.
-Accordingly, judicial review will lie in respect of decisions of government departments, tribunals, regulators or other persons or bodies making decisions by public or statutory authority.
+There is also a general right22 to judicial review by the High Court against a decision made by any person or body exercising a public function.
+Accordingly, decisions of government departments, tribunals, regulators or bodies making decisions by public or statutory authority can be judicially reviewed.

 Ireland provides strong, enforceable protection for all aspects of intellectual property (IP).
-The Irish Commercial Court was established as a division of the High Court in 2004 to deal with major commercial and IP cases.
+The Irish Commercial Court deals with major commercial and IP cases.
 It offers a fast-track process to quickly and efficiently deal with IP disputes (usually within one year).
 In relation to interlocutory applications, costs are awarded at the interlocutory stage, which provides a very powerful tool to combat IP infringement.
 The Commercial Court provides investors with a strong platform for protecting their assets.

 Ireland also promotes alternative dispute resolution.
 The government has incorporated the United Nations Convention on International Trade Law Model Law on International Commercial Arbitration into Irish law and the Arbitration Act 2010 provides the legislative framework supporting the conduct of arbitration in Ireland.
-The Rules of the Superior Courts also promote the use of mediation.
-The Rules of the Superior Courts have also been amended since the introduction of the Mediation Act 2017.
-The Rules encourage the use of mediation and even allow the courts of their own motion to suggest the use of mediation and to adjourn matters at hearing to facilitate this.
+The Rules of the Superior Courts, as amended by the Mediation Act 2017, also promote the use of mediation and allow the courts to suggest the use of mediation and to adjourn matters to facilitate this.

-Ireland offers investors a low corporation tax environment that does not breach harmful EU or OECD tax competition initiatives.
-As a member of both organisations, Ireland is actively involved in forums for discussing and reviewing international tax changes.
-In addition to the low corporation tax rate, Ireland has an extensive and expanding double taxation treaty network.
+Ireland offers investors a stable and low corporation tax environment that does not breach harmful EU or OECD tax competition initiatives.
+Ireland is actively involved in forums for discussing and reviewing international tax developments.
+In addition to being a committed member of both the EU and OECD, Ireland has an extensive and expanding double taxation treaty network.

 1 Pat English is a partner and Grace Murray is a senior associate at Matheson.